 And praise is due to the Creator of the universe whose “eternal power and divine nature have been clearly perceived ever since the creation of the world in the things that have been made”.
 (Romans 1:20)

 A lot of really nice atheists like me.
-And the fact of the matter is, I am who I am because of God.
+And the fact of the matter is, I am who I am (that person they like) because of God.
 Without my faith I would be quite a different person.
 So I will not be apologetic and I will not be ashamed.
 My heart’s cry is that God will get the glory He deserves and that people can find their rightful place in this universe, not as gods, but as amazing beings created in God’s image.